API Examples

 HashableIdentifier(type=entity.id.type, name=entity.id.name): entity

-for entity in resp.summary.entity_graph.entities
+for entity in resp.entity_graph.entities

 }